Back/How I AI

 Results and Outcomes

-Anjan demonstrates a fully interactive drag-and-drop workflow builder that can model complex user journeys.
+The result he showed us was a fully interactive drag-and-drop workflow builder that could map out complex user journeys.

 Workflow 2: Rapid Market Research and Competitive Analysis with Perplexity

-This workflow starts with using the same prompt refined in Workflow 1.
-Anjan uses this to generate a high-level description of the product and its target market.
+He starts with the same prompt he refined in the first workflow, using it to create a high-level description of the product and who it's for.

 Step 1: Using Perplexity for Deep Research